mbodm/DotNet8-AOT-StartupPerformanceComparison/README.md

 ### What?

-Some .NET Framework 4.8 devs ("the old farts" 😉) asked me, if a .NET 8 AOT pre-compiled application can really beat a .NET Framework 4.8 runtime/JIT application, when it comes down to startup speed.
+Some .NET Framework 4.8 devs ("*the old farts*" 😉) asked me, if a .NET 8 AOT pre-compiled application can really beat a .NET Framework 4.8 runtime/JIT application, when it comes down to startup speed.
 Cause of the following benefits a .NET Framework 4.8 runtime/JIT application has:

 - less complex PE header evaluation
 - NGEN performance boost